This support is extremely important considering military veterans have lower graduation rates compared to the national average.

 For a breakdown of how the schools below were selected, visit the Best for Veterans rankings methodology article.

-University of Kansas is a great option for students pursuing a Journalism degree.
-In addition to its bachelor's programs, University of Kansas offers graduate degrees in Journalism.
-Lawrence, Kansas is the best area for students who like the active city life.
+West Virginia University is a great option for students pursuing a Journalism degree.
+In addition to its bachelor's programs, West Virginia University offers graduate degrees in Journalism.
+With more than 20,000 students, this institution is one of the largest schools in the nation.

-Every student pursuing a degree in Journalism needs to look into University of Iowa.
-University of Iowa offers graduate degrees in journalism for those interested in an advanced degree.
-The setting in a big city is wonderful for scholars seeking out considerable prospects for social networking, experience, and discovery.
+Any student pursuing a degree in Journalism needs to look into Radford University.
+The surrounding area of a significant urban center is wonderful for students seeking out considerable prospects for social networking, experience, and discovery.

-Every student who is interested in Journalism needs to check out University of Nebraska - Lincoln.
-University of Nebraska - Lincoln offers graduate degrees in journalism for those interested in an advanced degree.
-Situated in Lincoln, Nebraska, this university is right for individuals who flourish in a city setting.
+Any student pursuing a degree in Journalism needs to check out The University of Alabama.
+The University of Alabama offers graduate degrees in journalism for those interested in an advanced degree.
+Positioned in Tuscaloosa, Alabama, this institution is a good option for students who enjoy the thrills of a large city.